The Project Discovery Phase: All Details Explained

 The Importance of the Project Discovery Phase

 Your idea may sound promising, but will it meet expectations?
-When a project is in the initiation step, you can't be sure that all your assumptions are correct.
+When a project is in the initiation step, you can't be sure that all your project assumptions are correct.
 So, it is essential to do market research and test your hypotheses to adapt your vision and plan the project more efficiently.
 In other words, this is a smarter approach that takes data into account instead of basing your ideas merely on predictions.
 What will you gain from the discovery phase of project creation?

 Benefits of the Discovery Phase in Software Development Projects